jimburton/scrabble/chapters/Chapter1.md

 distinguish between them in type signatures so we make aliases for each.
 Because the `Prelude` includes a type called `Word` we have a name clash here.
-We could call our new type `ScrabbleWord` or something like that, but it seems more convenient to keep the short name and hide the type in the `Prelude`, which we don't need anyway.
+We could call our new type `ScrabbleWord` or something like that but it seems more convenient to keep the short name and hide the type in the `Prelude`, which we don't need anyway.

 ```haskell